dos1/flow3r-firmware/docs/badge/bl00mbox.rst

     # returns specific channel
     >>> chan_one = bl00mbox.Channel(1)
     >>> chan_one
-    [channel 1] (foreground)
+    [channel 1: shoegaze] (foreground)
       volume: 3000
       buds: 18
       [channel mixer] (1 connections)
         output in [bud 1] lowpass

-As we can see this channel has quite a lot going on.
-Each application should have its own channel(s), so in order to get a free one we'll request a free one from the backend by skipping the argument:
+We have accidentially grabbed the channel used by the shoegaze application!
+Each application should have its own channel(s), so in order to get a free one we'll request a free one from the backend by skipping the number.
+We can also provide a name for a new channel instead.

 .. note::
-    Do not use .Channel(n) in application code, it's for REPL purposes only.
+    Do not use .Channel(<in>) in application code, it's for REPL purposes only.
 Each application manages their own channel(s), so they might clear out your plugins or drag down your performance or other kinds of nasty interferences.
-Don't do it.
+In fact, only .Channel(<string>) is allowed for in the current CI of flower to enforce applications to name their channels.

 .. code-block:: pycon

     # returns free or garbage channel
-    >>> chan_free = bl00mbox.Channel()
+    >>> chan_free = bl00mbox.Channel("hewwo")
     >>> chan_free
-    [channel 3] (foreground)
+    [channel 3: hewwo] (foreground)
       volume: 3000
       buds: 0
       [channel mixer] (0 connections)